January sales cheap Fitbit Versa and Versa 2 deals: up to 38% off in US and UK

-Updated January 24.
-These cheap Fitbit Versa 2 and Versa deals are very handy if you're still going strong with your new year's resolution: you promised yourself you'll get fit in 2020, you deserve a nice fitness smartwatch.
+These cheap Fitbit Versa 2 deals – and Versa deals, and Versa Lite deals – are very handy if you're still going strong with your new year's resolution.
+You promised yourself you'd get fit in 2020, and you deserve a nice fitness smartwatch as a reward and/or further encouragement.

 In the UK, Fitbit Versa 2 and Versa deals are burpeeing up all over, with Amazon leading the way.
 In America, the deals seem to have died off a bit for now but you can still get a Versa 2 for under $180 at Amazon and the Fitbit Versa for under $100 at Macy's.